bodo-ai/Bodo/docs/docs/performance/performance.md

 And the time it takes can be compared with Python performance.
 Here, we have a `5.06/0.57 ~= 9x` speedup (from parallelism and sequential optimizations).

+In addition, [SPMD launch mode](../bodo_parallelism/bodo_parallelism_basics.md#spmd) is recommended for performance measurements since it has lower overheads.

 ## Measuring sections inside Bodo functions